phil-blain/CICE-Consortium-CICE-wiki/Recent-changes.md

 - Full vertical biogeochemistry
 - Independent column physics package [Icepack](https://github.com/CICE-Consortium/Icepack) implemented as a git submodule
 - A flexible, extensible, robust interface between the column physics modules and the driver
+- A warning package that captures diagnostic and error information from within the column physics, for printing by the driver
 - Restructured code and forcing data directories
-- A warning package that captures diagnostic and error information from within the column physics, for printing by the driver
-- An entirely new scripting system- A comprehensive test suite of various configuration options, with quality control and compliance tests
+- An entirely new scripting system
+- A comprehensive test suite of various configuration options, with quality control and compliance tests
 - Automated testing using Travis CI
 - Automated test reporting organized by hash, version, machine and branch, for both the primary Consortium repository and user forks
 - Online documentation